AntBezr/HTML_Margit/README.md

-This repository created to save studying materials on HTML subject Margit didn't make me do it
+#This repository created to save studying materials on HTML subject.
+Margit didn't make me do it